DecentraSol/simple-address-book/README.md

 - [x] make address book db accessible via entering another address books address
   - [x] add a text input
   - [x] when changing then verify address
   - [x] and load db

-- when sharing an address display its contents in modal.
+- [x] when sharing an address display own address or name in modal.
+- [ ] is it possible to run signaling and peer connection over current IFPS network infrastructure instead of own WebRTC-signaling stars?
-- pinning service / backup service
+- [ ] backup service
+- [ ] decentralized pinning concept via mobiles with signaling features
+  - [ ] mobile devices should be able to pin others db's and get paid for it
+  - [ ] mobile devices should play as signaling server by offering there WebRTC signaling data on a blockchain (and get paid for it by others)